StevenNguyenCyber/Cybersecurity-Projects/README.md

 - Leave this running and available on the side as the first virtual instance.

-## Create the second Virtual Environment instance for VMware for Kali Purple
+## Create the second Virtual Environment instance in VMware for Kali Purple

 - Return to VMware and select "Create a new Virtual Machine".